DinhSonpro12/DinhSonpro12/README.md

 - ❤️ I love designing and developing websites.

-- 📝 I have a lot experience in creating web app by ReactJS & NodeJS with MongoDB.
+- 📝 I have a lot of experience in creating web applications using ReactJS, NodeJS and MongoDB.

 - 🌱 I’m currently learning TypeScript & GraphQL.